 Radical insights on the physical body

 In a world where everything matters, there is no such thing as (just) “psychological”.
 It’s understood in yoga, for example, that our “issues are in our tissues.”
+The body matters.
 Unfortunately westerners have totally forgotten this.
 Ayurveda/yoga is not much better when it comes to daily practice in the world, but the information is there if one needs to find it.
 I most certainly did.

 So I learned, by necessity, that the body/mind/spirit/soul are all one and indivisible.
 While healing the brain injury I’ve had to learn how to detox subtle aspects of my neurological system that Western medicine doesn’t even recognize exists.
 Many of the techniques considered psychological, like meditation and even talking therapy, if done right, do affect these subtle neurological bodies in therapeutic fashion as well.